 Thus, the preceding specification indicates that there are four conditions that can cause the bridge to be closed: excessive corrosion, excessive support erosion, excessive surface degradation, and excessive load limit reduction.
 In reporting a closing of the bridge, the program should indicate which condition(s) apply.
+The excessive load limit reduction should not be reported if any of the other conditions apply.
 When reporting that the bridge can stay open, the program should also display the new load limit.
 The recommended approach is to individually test the conditions using separate if statements.

-Next, we describe a high-level preliminary design for the problem solution.
+Next you will find a high-level preliminary design for the problem solution.
 You are welcome to use it.
 We suggest before you do use it, that you attempt to develop your own preliminary design and then compare yours to ours.
 Given your preliminary design, you should attempt to develop a more detailed design before writing any code.
 Later in the course there will be problems where no such designs are given.
 As you write your program, you should give much thought to how to test your program for correctness.